tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The likelihood of Darwin Core Term(s) having true or expected values.</td>
+			<td>The likelihood of one or more Darwin Core Terms having a true or expected values.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td>Definition from the Fitness for Use Framework: Data Quality Dimensions Document https://github.com/tdwg/bdq/wiki/TG2-Data-Quality-Dimension).</td>
 		</tr>
 		<tr>
 			<td>Status</td>